cloudfoundry/bosh-linux-stemcell-builder/bosh-stemcell/README.md

 *You're now ready to continue from the **Build Steps** section.*

-Whenever you make changes to your local `bosh` directory, you'll need to manually sync them to your existing VM...
+Whenever you make changes to your local `bosh-linux-stemcell-builder` directory, you'll need to manually sync them to your existing VM...

-    host$ cd src/bosh-stemcell
+    host$ cd bosh-stemcell
     host$ vagrant provision remote

 Once the stemcell-building machine is up, you can run: